-Bad news first; most of these old Grumman LLV USPS trucks will likely get crushed, and they’re already being replaced by newer USPS trucks.
-But, the good news is that some of these old postal trucks will still find their way onto the open market or government surplus auctions.
-Here’s where you can find one…
+- Most of these old Grumman LLV USPS trucks will likely get crushed, and they’re already being replaced by newer USPS trucks.

 Where Can You Find A USPS Truck For Sale?